-Final revised manuscripts must be submitted through the POR portal by February 15.
-Final manuscripts will be double-anonymous reviewed as they are received.
-The Special Issue will be published in POR Articles will be published online as they are accepted and in print, in June 2023.
+The Special Issue will be published in POR Articles will be published Online as they are accepted (iFirst) and in print, in the September 2023 issue.

-Proposals and initial manuscripts should be submitted to Steven Ott, Guest Editor, at the e-mail address below.
+Proposals and manuscripts should be submitted to Professor Steven Ott, Co-Guest Editor of the Special Issue: jsott@cppa.utah.edu.